 We consult with hundreds of men and women in Atlanta, Sandy Springs, Alpharetta and the surrounding communities in Georgia every month regarding their facial appearance, and the most common concern or fear is a different eye shape or ‘looking pulled’ or ‘weird’.
 At Northside Plastic Surgery, we specialize in surgical and nonsurgical procedures that achieve youthful and natural results.
 As such, you can expect your eye shape to remain the same after surgery.
 Dr Majmundar will evaluate your anatomy during your consult and will recommend additional procedures, such as our natural mini browlift or fat injections if needed, to give you the most refreshed but natural look.
 Our signature procedures, such as our natural facelift, natural brow lift, or no scar rhinoplasty, are designed to result in a balanced, healthy, and natural contour.

-Eyelid surgery is a delicate, complex procedure that requires the touch of a precision-based artist such as Dr. Majmundar.
-With thousands of procedures performed, Dr. Majmundar’s practice solely focuses on facial plastic surgery with a niche for natural results.
+Eyelid surgery is a delicate, complex procedure that requires the touch of precision-based artists such as Dr. Majmundar.
+With thousands of procedures performed, Their practice solely focuses on facial plastic surgery with a niche for natural results.
 As such, not only can he provide a natural blepharoplasty result but can also recommend a browlift, laser treatment, fat injections, etc., that can be performed at the same time to enhance your blepharoplasty result.
 Dr. Majmundar has been named among the “top doctors” in the nation by Castle Connolly, Atlanta Magazine and US News and World Report for over a decade, and he trains other surgeons and residents on a regular basis, sharing his expertise and knowledge.
 Dr. Majmundar graduated in the top 10% of his class at the Medical College of Georgia, Summa Cum Laude from Georgia Tech, and today is a member of the American Association of Facial Plastic and Reconstructive Surgery, and the American Board of Facial Plastic Surgery.